usaid-cs/yesterday-i-learned/random.md

 - A group of crickets are referred to as an orchestra.
 - The [Nordic socioeconomic model](https://en.wikipedia.org/wiki/Nordic_model) sets itself apart by having universal welfare, paid for by taxes, creating a [social safety net](https://en.wikipedia.org/wiki/Social_safety_net).
 - 'I worked with a guy that would always say "don't take one of mine" when I said "I'm going to go take a shit"' - /u/jmcgee408
-- The [flag of Nepal](https://en.wikipedia.org/wiki/Flag_of_Nepal) is "the world's only non-quadrilateral national flag".
 - There is basically no difference between "snugging" and "snuggling", but they come from "snug" and "snuggle", respectively.
 - A folded corner of a page has a formal term called [dog ears](https://en.wikipedia.org/wiki/Dog_ears).
 - 57% of [Central African Republic](https://en.wikipedia.org/wiki/Central_African_Republic)'s GDP comes from industrial diamonds.
 "Despite its significant mineral deposits and other resources, ... as well as significant quantities of arable land, the Central African Republic is among the ten poorest countries in the world. ...
 It is also estimated to be the unhealthiest country as well as the worst country in which to be young."